Yorkshire Radio Network

 The Yorkshire Radio Network was a group of three radio stations which shared programmes in the evening and at weekends.
 YRN was made-up of Pennine Radio in Bradford, Viking Radio in Hull and Radio Hallam in Sheffield.

 History

 YRN was based at Hartshead in Sheffield at Radio Hallam, although all of the live programmes came from Studio 2 at Viking Radio in Hull.

 The company came about when Radio Hallam merged with Pennine Radio and later took over Viking Radio and the Yorkshire Radio Network began broadcasting on 18 May 1987.

 In 1989, it joined the Unlisted Securities Market.
 Its debut on that market was described as "fantastic".

 In 1989, all of the three radio stations' medium wave frequencies were used to form a new service called Classic Gold.
 YRN was bought by the Metro Radio Group and as Pennine was making a loss they decided to rename it and in August 1991 The Pulse of West Yorkshire was born.

 For a while YRN used the overnight sustaining service "The Superstation".

 YRN bought Rediffusion Singapore for the sum of S$9 million in July 1989.

+In 1990, the Yorkshire Radio Network was bought by The Metro Radio Group and evening networking came to an end at this point, although the overnight show, running between 2am and 5am (6am at the weekend) continued to be a single networked show on all four of the stations which had formed the Yorkshire Radio Network.